-Iraklia ferries connect Cyclades Islands with Greece with crossings available to Katapola, Koufonissi, Naxos, Paros & Schinoussa (in Cyclades Islands) & Piraeus (in Greece).
-Iraklia Ferry crossings are operated by Blue Star Ferries and depending on time of year you’ll find a choice of up to 18 ferry crossings weekly.
+Iraklia ferries connect Cyclades Islands with Athens with crossings available to Katapola, Koufonissi, Naxos, Paros & Syros (in Cyclades Islands) & Piraeus (in Athens).
+Iraklia Ferry crossings are operated by Blue Star Ferries & SeaJets and depending on time of year you’ll find a choice of up to 16 ferry crossings weekly.

 Sandwiched between the party isles of Ios and Naxos in the Cyclades archipelago is the tiny Greek island of Iraklia, a destination oft-forgotten in the shadow of its larger neighbours.
 While the other islands fight for the spotlight, the few inhabitants of Iraklia have gone about their usual business; a business that hasn’t changed for decades.
 It comes as no surprise, then, that the island has retained its tranquil, rural charm.
 The isle’s landscape is shaped by rugged, shrub-covered hills that tumble towards the rocky coastline edging the sapphire surf of the Aegean Sea.
 Only a few, sparsely populated villages nestle between these untouched slopes; all flaunting the traditional white-walled stylings of Cycladic architecture.

 The port in Iraklia is found along the shores of a bay in the village of Agios Georgios, a small settlement by the island’s north-eastern corner.
 There are no passenger facilities here.
 Instead the port consists of just a single pier that extends from the edge of the village promenade and into the shallows of the bay.
 Those looking to buy food or drink before departure will find one or two cafes and stores between the twist of village streets that scale the surrounding hillsides.